edibotopic/edibotopic-website/content/notes/systemism.md

 The Argentinian philosopher Mario Bunge used the term "systemism" to refer to an epistemology of systematic explanations that bridges holism and reductionism.
 Bunge was skeptical of both holism and reductionism when used in
-isolation: reductionists are at risk of fragmentation, while holists are prone to superficiality.
+isolation: reductionists are at risk of fragmenting knowledge, while holists are prone to superficiality.

 Imagine that you have made a _causal_ observation of some kind.
 This could be that: